gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/03_merging.md

 ## Step 1: Understanding Merging

-Merging is the process of integrating changes from one branch into another.
+- **Merging** is the process of integrating changes from one branch into another.
 The most common scenario is merging a feature branch into the main branch after development is complete.

 - **Fast-forward merge:** If the main branch has not changed since the feature branch was created, Git simply moves the branch pointer forward.
-- **Three-way merge:** If both branches have new commits, Git combines the changes and may require conflict resolution.

 ## Step 2: Preparing for a Merge